bencline1/Allpix_GaAs/doc/usermanual/additional.md

 ### Runge-Kutta integrator

-A fast Eigen-powered @eigen3 Runge-Kutta integrator is provided as a tool to numerically solve differential equations @fehlberg.
+A fast Eigen-powered[^8] Runge-Kutta integrator is provided as a tool to numerically solve differential equations[^19].
 The Runge-Kutta integrator is designed in a generic way and supports multiple methods using different tableaus.
 It allows to integrate a system of equations in several steps with customizable step size.
 The